hxrm/Medical_Scheme_Diagnosis/README.md

 ---

-- True Positive (TP)(Top-left box): The model was able to correctly predict 782 instances of a positive cancer diagnosis.
+- **True Positive (TP)(Top-left box)**: The model was able to correctly predict 782 instances of a positive cancer diagnosis.
 782 individuals who did have cancer were correctly identified as having cancer.
-- False Negative (FN)(Top-right box): The model incorrectly predicted 162 instances of a negative cancer diagnosis.162 individuals who had cancer were misclassified, as not having cancer.
+- **False Negative (FN)(Top-right box)**: The model incorrectly predicted 162 instances of a negative cancer diagnosis.162 individuals who had cancer were misclassified, as not having cancer.
-- False Positive (FP)(Bottom-left box)The model incorrectly predicted 102 instances of a positive cancer diagnosis.
+- **False Positive (FP)(Bottom-left box)**:The model incorrectly predicted 102 instances of a positive cancer diagnosis.
 102 individuals who did not have cancer were misclassified, as having cancer
-- True Negative (TN)(Bottom-right box)
-The model was able to correctly predict 455 instances of a negative cancer diagnosis.
+- **True Negative (TN)(Bottom-right box)**:The model was able to correctly predict 455 instances of a negative cancer diagnosis.
 455 individuals who did not have cancer were correctly identified as not having cancer.

 The Precision-Recall Curve was used to assess the performance of a model, by analysing its ability to predict the positive class.
 This makes it useful for unbalanced datasets.
 The Precision-Recall Curve evaluates the relationship between precision and recall at different thresholds, from 0 to 1.
 The curve is plotted by estimates of precision-recall pair at these various thresholds.
 To provide insight into the trade-off between the two metrics.
 This assists in selecting the best threshold that balances precision and recall in the model (Lyzer, 2024).
 As seen the below figure 26.